clay/clay-kiln/docs/inputs.md

 * **badge** - name of the icon (or a two-character string) that should be displayed in the simple list item when editing.
 Icon names can be anything from the [Material Design Icon Set](https://material.io/icons/), or you can use two initials
 * **allowRepeatedItems** - allow the same item more than once. defaults to false
 * **autocomplete** - object with autocomplete options.
 Currently this is just the key `list` where the value is the name of a list that Amphora knows about accessible via `/<site>/_lists/<listName>`.
 Example:
-* **modifyList** - allow the user modify the list that is passed into autocomplete.
-This will send a PUT to Amphora. set `allowDestory` to true, to let the user remove items from the list via the autocomplete UI
+* **modifyList** - options that allow the user to modify lists via Kiln.
+Setting `allowDestroy` to true, enables an X in the `autocomplete` that allows the user to remove that item from the autocomplete list.
 * **help** - description / helper text for the field
 * **attachedButton** - an icon button that should be attached to the field, to allow additional functionality
 * **validate.required** - either `true` or an object that described the conditions that should make this field required